 Shivanand Venkanna Sheshappanavar

 I graduated with a Ph.D. from the Dept. of Computer and Information Sciences at the University of Delaware.
 I did my doctoral research at the VIMS Laboratory under the guidance of Dr. Chandra Kambhamettu.
-I had completed my Masters in Computer Science at Syracuse University, New York (2018).
+I completed my Masters in Computer Science at Syracuse University, New York (2018).
 Previously, I worked as an IT Consultant at Oracle India Private Limited (2012-2016).
 I also hold a Master's and a Bachelor's degree in Computer Science and Engineering from RVCE (2012) and MSRIT (2009), Bengaluru, respectively.

 Recent News: